-Early Years 1

-Born and grows up in suburb of Detroit, Michigan to parents who were survivors of Holocaust.
+Early Years Born and grows up in suburb of Detroit, Michigan to parents who were surviv 1 of Holocaust.
 One older brother, one younger sister.
-Father establishes his own business with Laski's uncle.
-After father's death, mother remarried Arnold Shay.
-Good public school education.
+Father establishes his or business with Laski's uncle.
+After father's death, mother remarried Arnold S Good public school education.
 Camp important during summers.
-Likes school; does well without trying until high school, when he buckles down.

-Undergraduate Years

-Attends University of Michigan, majoring in general studies.
-Spends spare time with friends from camp; loves Ann Arbor.
+Likes scho does well without trying until high school, when he buckles down. wn hay.
+Undergraduate Years Attends University of Michigan, majoring in general studies.
+Spends spare tin with friends from camp; loves Ann Arbor.
 Takes biology and loves it, particularly genetics.
 Likes factual work.
-Hears debate between Jonathan King and David Baltimore about the ethics of recombinant DNA.
-Takes a course on recombinant DNA.
+Hears debate between Jonathan Kir and David Baltimore about the ethics of recombinant DNA.
+Takes a course o recombinant DNA.
 Majors in general studies to concentrate on science.
-Works in the Ethel Noland Jackson lab on bacteriophage P22 morphogenesis.
-Learns transduction procedures.
+Wor in the Ethel Noland Jackson lab on bacteriophage P22 morphogenesis.
+Learn transduction procedures. ng on 'ks Graduate Years Enters graduate school at Massachusetts Institute of Technology (MIT).

-Graduate Years 22

-Enters graduate school at Massachusetts Institute of Technology (MIT).
 The MIT Program.
 Desire to switch to eukaryotic research.
-Works in the Phillip A. Sharp lab learning to clone adenovirus.
+Works in the Phillip Sharp lab learning to clone adenovirus.
 Splicing introns.
 Passing oral examinations.
 Social life.

-Life in the Lab

-Debate over the potential hazards of working with recombinant DNA.
+22 A. Life in the Lab Debate over the potential hazards of working with recombinant DNA.
 How graduate students at MIT accepted to work in a lab.
-Learning to write scientific papers.
+Learning to write scientif papers.
 Balancing the need for lab's productivity against graduate students' needs to complete their projects.
 Role of transfer RNA (tRNA) in translating nucleic acids into proteins.
 Stop codons and nonsense mutations.
 Necessity of producing nonlethal mutations.
 Use of nonsense-suppressing tRNA to create conditional-lethal mutations.
-Trying to mutate the anti-codon of a Xenopus tRNA gene.

-Postgraduate Years 50

-Takes postdoc with Gerald M. Rubin at the University of California at Berkeley to work on P elements.
+Trying to mutate the anti-codon of a Xenopus tRNA gene. of Postgraduate Years Takes postdoc with Gerald M. Rubin at the University of California at Berkel to work on P elements.
 Rubin's lab management.
-Studies relationship between P elements and germline tissue--Roger E. Karess's work on P element transposase--Hypothesis that splicing of messenger RNA occurs only in germline tissue.
-Germline splicing regulation.
+Studies relationship betwee P elements and germline tissueRoger E. Karess's work on P element transposaseHypothesis that splicing of messenger RNA occurs only in germline tissue.
+Germline splicing regulation. • bric-à-brac gene; defects in bric-à-brac cause homeotic mutation in the fly.
+Further research on bric-à-brac.
+Competition and collaboration in Laski's present research--Getting articles accepted for publication.
+Plans to stay with Drosophila system--What Laski most likes and dislikes about being a principal investigator.